jake-low/hadoop.docker/EXAMPLES/base-hadoop/README.md

 - `resourcemanager`
 - `nodemanager`

 The `namenode` and `resourcemanager` containers are singleton services, so their `scale` should always be 1.
 The `datanode` and `nodemanager` services can be scaled to whatever number (>0) you wish, independent of one another.

 The containers that are spawned expect to be able to resolve each other (forward + reverse DNS) over the network.
-This is best accomplished using the new `overlay` networks (ie. run compose with `--x-network-driver overlay`).
+This is best accomplished by running compose with `--x-network-driver bridge`.
 As an alternative, you can run a DNS container like [docker-spy](https://github.com/iverberk/docker-spy) and edit the YAML file to give each container a `dns` and `dns_search` field.

 See the `docker-compose.yaml` file for more information.